seema-kri/Consumer-Complaint-Intelligence-Risk-Analytics-Platform/README.md

 [![Dataset](https://img.shields.io/badge/Dataset-Maven%20Analytics-6C4EE4?style=flat-square&logo=databricks&logoColor=white)](https://app.mavenanalytics.io/datasets?search=finan)
 [![Power BI Live](https://img.shields.io/badge/🔴%20Live%20Dashboard-Power%20BI-F2C811?style=for-the-badge&logo=powerbi&logoColor=black)](https://app.powerbi.com/groups/me/reports/d8338132-ed69-4cdf-8f4d-465d75ab7989/c0ffc13bdca1d94090b4?experience=power-bi)

-> A dashboard is a picture.
-This project is a decision engine — it takes 62,516 raw consumer financial complaints (2017–2023) and turns them into ranked risk, flagged regions, and specific actions a risk/compliance team could sign off on.
-Every chart below exists to answer one question: **what should we do next?**
+> This project analyzes 62,516 consumer financial complaints (2017–2023) to identify product risk, regional concentration, and gaps in response performance.
+It's structured the way a risk/compliance analytics team would deliver it: defined business questions, a governed SQL layer, and a set of findings written as decisions — not just charts.

 ---

-## 📌 The 6 Decisions This Project Drives
+## Decisions This Analysis Supports

-*This is the part most portfolio projects skip.
-A chart says "here's the data."
-A decision says "here's what to do about it."*
+Each finding below is written as a decision, with the supporting evidence and the resulting action — the format used when presenting to a risk or leadership team.

 | # | Decision | Evidence Behind It | Action |
 |---|---|---|---|